teaching-on-testbeds/repro-DNS/README.md

 ## Results
 <!-- Here, you'll show: the original result in the paper and output from your experiment reproducing it. -->

-As the NXNS attack mitigations empower their NRDelegation attack, Afek et al. [1] finds that a resolver patched against the NXNS attack is more vulnerable to the attack (costs more instructions) than a non-patched resolver implementation.
+As the NXNS attack mitigations empower their NRDelegationAttack, Afek et al. [1] finds that a resolver patched against the NXNS attack is more vulnerable to the attack (costs more instructions) than a non-patched resolver implementation.

 For a NXNS-patched resolver, Afek et al. [1] claims that if the referral list numbers 1,500 NS names, then each NRDelegationAttack malicious query costs at least 5,600 times more CPU instructions than a benign query, reporting 3,415,000,000 instructions for a malicious query and around 195,000 for a benign query.